Geletto/terraform-repo/README.md

 # Demo

-Learn Git, Github, and Terraform with Azure.
+Learn Git, Github, and Terraform with Azure!